 - Line a large, light-colored metal cookie sheet with parchment paper.

-- Roll each piece of dough into a rope 2 feet long.
+- Punch down the dough, then divide it into 4 equal pieces (243g each), using a kitchen scale for accuracy.
+Roll each piece of dough into a rope 2 feet long.
 Be sure not to use a floured surface during this step.
 If the dough isn't rolling easily, let it rest for a few minutes, then come back to it.

-- Plait the dough in a four-strand braid.
+- Place the four strands side by side and join them together at the top, then start a four-strand braid.
 Think of the strands of being numbered from 1 to 4, from left to right.
 Bring 4 over 3, then bring 2 over 1.
 Cross the new strand 2 over strand 3.
 Repeat this sequence until the whole loaf is plaited.

 - Tuck the ends of the plait underneath the loaf and transfer it to the prepared cookie sheet.
-Place the tray inside a large, clean garbage bag and tuck the ends underneath the tray to seal.
+Cover and let it rise until the dough springs back quickly when gently prodded with a fingertip, about 30 minutes.

 - Brush the loaf with the lightly beaten egg white and sprinkle with pearl sugar.

-- Bake at 375 F for 15 minutes, then lower the temperature to 300 F and bake for another 10-15 minutes.
+- Bake at 375°F for 15 minutes, then lower the temperature to 300°F and bake for another 10-15 minutes.
 Cover the loaf with a piece of aluminum foil once it is nicely browned.
-The bread is done when it has an internal temperature of 190 F.
+The bread is done when it has an internal temperature of 190°F.

 - Let the bread cool completely on a wire rack before eating.
+Slice up your loaf of pulla and serve with salted butter and coffee.

 Notes